Lall-091/sql-docs/docs/integration-services/import-export-data/connect-to-a-flat-file-data-source-sql-server-import-and-export-wizard.md

 For more info about the **Preview** page, see the following Integration Services reference page - [Flat File Connection Manager Editor &#40;Preview Page&#41;](../connection-manager/flat-file-connection-manager.md).

 ## Connect to a flat file destination
-For a flat file destination, there's only a single page of options, as shown in the following screen shot.
+For a flat file destination, there's only a single page of options, as shown in the following screenshot.
 Browse to select the file, then verify the settings in the **Format** section.

 ![Connect to flat file destination](../../integration-services/import-export-data/media/connect-to-flat-file-destination.jpg)